 It was a long way back to camp and then back to the car, but we finally finished just before 6 pm.

-for 2 nights backcountry camping in snow + climbing a couloir
+for 2 nights of backcountry camping in the snow + climbing a couloir

 Since it’s my first time mountaineering, new gear costs a lot of money so I only purchased what was absolutely necessary and borrowed what I could 🙂 Many of the links included in this blog post are affiliate links which simply means it costs nothing additional to you but I’ll make a tiny commission off your purchases which helps to fund my travels/ blog, so please support me by purchasing through the links below 🙂